 People often use okra in soups, stews, and stir-fries.
 Some folks even enjoy it fried or pickled.
 This veggie is packed with nutrients like fiber, vitamins, and minerals, making it a healthy choice for humans.

 As pet owners, it’s crucial to understand what foods are safe for our furry friends.
-Dogs have different digestive systems than humans, and some foods that are harmless to us can be dangerous for them.
+Dogs have different digestive systems from humans, and some foods that are harmless to us can be dangerous for them.

 Knowing which foods are safe helps keep our dogs healthy and prevents accidental poisoning.
 It also allows us to share healthy treats with our pets and add variety to their diets.